qctrl/open-controls/.github/README.md

 To use Q-CTRL Open Controls you will need an installation of Python.
-We recommend using the [Anaconda](https://www.anaconda.com/) distribution of Python.
+We recommend using the [Anaconda](https://www.anaconda.com/) distribution of Python (>=3.6.4, <3.10).
 Anaconda includes standard numerical and scientific Python packages which are optimally compiled for your machine.
 Follow the [Anaconda Installation](https://docs.anaconda.com/anaconda/install/) instructions and consult the [Anaconda User guide](https://docs.anaconda.com/anaconda/user-guide/) to get started.